The Blog Social

 Use Keywords on Pinterest Board Titles and Descriptions

-Don't sleep on your board optimization.
+Don’t sleep on your board optimisation.
 Each board should have a clear, keyword-rich title and a description that explains what users will find when they follow or browse that board.

 Example Board Title: Pinterest Marketing Tips for Bloggers